 More Margot Robbie Movies: From 'Focus' to 'Suicide Squad'

 Robbie co-starred with Will Smith in Focus (2015), as con artists who steal each other’s hearts.
 That same year she also starred in the sci-fi drama Z for Zachariah before re-teaming with Smith in the comics-based smash Suicide Squad (2016), with Robbie punkily attired as fan fave Harley Quinn, the psycho psychiatrist who is muse to Jared Leto’s Joker.
 She told The Washington Post that diving into a vat of “gluggy paint stuff” to bleach Harley’s skin in one scene was “the most unpleasant thing I’ve ever done in my entire life,” and her spiky accoutrement wasn’t exactly comfortable either.
-She plans to reprise her popular characterization in a spinoff, Gotham City Sirens, which she’ll also produce.

 In 2016 Robbie also starred as Jane in The Legend of Tarzan and the following year, the wife of Winnie the Pooh author A.A.
 Milne in the historical drama Goodbye Christopher Robin.

 Robbie planned to reprise her popular characterization of Harley Quinn in Gotham City Sirens, though that project was reportedly shelved in favor of another spinoff, Birds of Prey, co-starring Ewan McGregor and scheduled for an early 2020 release.

 Playing Tonya Harding in 'I, Tonya'